mhartkhiss/SpeakForge-AppDev-/FirebaseStructure.md

-│           ├── senderLanguage: String (language of the sender) │           ├── translationMode: String (formal or casual) │           ├── translationState: String (TRANSLATING, TRANSLATED, REMOVED, or null) │           └── translations/
+│           ├── senderLanguage: String (language of the sender) │           ├── translationMode: String (formal or casual) │           ├── translationState: String (TRANSLATING, TRANSLATED, REMOVED, or null) │           ├── isVoiceMessage: Boolean (false for text messages, true for voice messages) │           ├── voiceText: String (transcribed voice text, same as message for voice messages) │           ├── replyToMessageId: String (ID of the message this is replying to) │           ├── replyToSenderId: String (ID of the sender of the original message) │           ├── replyToMessage: String (Content of the original message) │           └── translations/
 │               ├── translation1: String (first translation of the message)
 │               ├── translation2: String (second translation of the message)
 │               └── translation3: String (third translation of the message)
 │
+├── connect_chats/
+│   └── {sessionId}/  (composed of user1id_user2id - voice-only sessions)
+│       └── {messageId}/
+│           ├── messageId: String
+│           ├── message: String (transcribed voice message) │           ├── timestamp: Long
+│           ├── senderId: String
+│           ├── senderLanguage: String (language of the sender) │           ├── translationMode: String (formal or casual) │           ├── translationState: String (TRANSLATING, TRANSLATED, REMOVED, or null) │           ├── isVoiceMessage: Boolean (always true for connect chat messages) │           ├── voiceText: String (transcribed voice text, same as message) │           ├── isSessionEnd: Boolean (true if this is a session end message) │           ├── replyToMessageId: String (ID of the message this is replying to) │           ├── replyToSenderId: String (ID of the sender of the original message) │           ├── replyToMessage: String (Content of the original message) │           └── translations/
+│               ├── translation1: String (first translation of the message)
+│               ├── translation2: String (second translation of the message)
+│               └── translation3: String (third translation of the message)
+│
+├── connection_requests/
+│   └── {requestId}/  (unique request identifier)
+│       ├── requestId: String
+│       ├── fromUserId: String (user who initiated the request) │       ├── toUserId: String (user who should receive the request) │       ├── sessionId: String (proposed connect chat session ID) │       ├── status: String (PENDING, ACCEPTED, REJECTED, TIMEOUT, EXPIRED, CANCELLED) │       ├── timestamp: Long (when request was created) │       ├── fromUserName: String
+│       ├── fromUserLanguage: String
+│       ├── fromUserProfileImageUrl: String
+│       └── expiresAt: Long (when request expires)
+│
+├── voice_messages/
+│   └── {roomId}/  (composed of user1id_user2id)
+│       └── {messageId}/
+│           ├── messageId: String
+│           ├── voiceText: String (original spoken text) │           ├── translatedText: String (translated text, null if not translated) │           ├── timestamp: Long
+│           ├── senderId: String
+│           ├── senderLanguage: String (language of the sender) │           ├── translationMode: String (formal or casual) │           └── translationState: String (TRANSLATING, TRANSLATED, or null) │
 ├── groups/
 │   └── {groupId}/